vsylenko/temporal-versioning-java-code/exercises/patch-versioning/README.md

    words, copy the same lines you moved after the loop to inside the braces for this conditional statement, so that this Activity will be called if the condition evaluates to `true`.
-2. Wrap the code you previously moved after the loop in a conditional statement that tests if `version` is equal to `1`.
+1. Wrap the code you previously moved after the loop in a conditional statement that tests if `version` is equal to `1`.
 This will handle the Activity for Workflow Executions started after the change.
-3. Change the duration of the `Workflow.sleep` statement at the bottom of the loop back to 3 seconds.
+1. Change the duration of the `Workflow.sleep` statement at the bottom of the loop back to 3 seconds.
 This is unrelated to versioning and changing the duration of a timer does not require versioning, gbut will help you see the results more quickly.
-4. Run `mvn clean test` again.
+1. Run `mvn clean compile test` again.
 You should find it succeeds this time, since you've used the `getVersion` API to restore compatibility with the previous execution.
-5. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the `mvn exec:java -Dexec.mainClass="versionworkflow.LoanProcessingWorker"` command again.
+1. Restart the Worker by pressing Ctrl-C in the terminal window where you started it and then running the `mvn exec:java -Dexec.mainClass="versionworkflow.LoanProcessingWorker"` command again.
    1. If you're in the GitPod environment, you can run `ex1w`
-6. Return to the detail page for this Workflow Execution
+1. Return to the detail page for this Workflow Execution
-7. Click the downward-facing arrow to the right of the **Request Cancellation** menu near the upper-right portion of the page and select the **Reset** option.
+1. Click the downward-facing arrow to the right of the **Request Cancellation** menu near the upper-right portion of the page and select the **Reset** option.
-   - Choose **Reset to last Workflow Task**
+   - Select the last **WorkflowTaskCompleted** event to reset to
    - Enter "Using versioning to fix a bad deployment" as the reason
    - Click the **Confirm** button
-8. Follow the **here** link in the confirmation message shown at the top of the screen, which points to the new Workflow Execution created when you reset the Workflow.
+1. The Workflow will now be terminated a new Workflow started, resuming from the specified Workflow Task.
+Return to the dashboard and view progress of that Workflow Execution.
+   1. The WebUI may still show a warning about **Reset Workflow** at the top of the page.
+Monitor the Event History and the log output from the Worker to confirm that progress has resumed.
-9. Enable the auto-refresh feature using the toggle button near the top of the page.
+1. Enable the auto-refresh feature using the toggle button near the top of the page.
 You should find that the Workflow Execution completes successfully within the next 30 seconds.